Chicken Barley Soup

 Historical Notes for this Recipe:

-This recipe was first posted in 2006!
-The photos were updated in 2012 and the recipe was last updated with more information and the option for using cauliflower rice in 2022.
+This soup recipe with chicken and barley was first posted in 2006!
+The photos were updated in 2012 and the recipe was last updated with more information in 2024.

 41 Comments on “Chicken Barley Soup”